On this Page

 A non-US organization wishing to apply for a grant from the Foundation without a 501(c)(3) ruling from the IRS should be prepared to demonstrate its capacity to receive Foundation funds, either through determination by counsel that it is the equivalent of a US public charity or by other means of qualification.
 Alternatively, the Foundation, at its discretion, may exercise expenditure responsibility (see Additional Grant Considerations below) to make restricted grants to organizations without such an equivalency determination, including to domestic for-profit organizations and foreign entities.
 The Foundation does not make grants to individuals.

-Information regarding the Foundation's program areas and grantmaking priorities can be found in the program area descriptions—Higher Education and Scholarship in the Humanities; Arts and Cultural Heritage; Scholarly Communications; Diversity; and International Higher Education and Strategic Projects—and in the Foundation's annual report.
+Information regarding the Foundation's program areas and grantmaking priorities can be found in the program area descriptions—Higher Learning; Arts and Culture; Public Knowledge; and Humanities in Place—and in the Foundation's annual report.

 The Foundation makes both spendable and endowment grants, some of which may also contain a matching condition.
 On occasion, the Foundation also awards grants for the creation or strengthening of a cash reserve.